Working Together with Africa and the Middle East

 Since 2008, the DFG has put out an annual call for proposals for “German-African Cooperation Projects in Infectiology”.
 The aim of funding here is to promote partnership-based research into neglected infectious diseases, including their social and societal effects.
 In addition to the intellectual balance of the projects, funding prerequisites also include sound concepts for the training of young researchers and the establishment of sustainable research opportunities in Africa.
 Project proposals are initially submitted as outlines; if an idea is promising, an invitation goes out for the submission of a full proposal.
 For funded projects, regular colloquia are held alternately in an African country and in Germany.

 The call for the submission of new project outlines is issued annually in early summer in English, French, German and Portuguese.
-The next call for proposals will be issued on 3 June 2021.

 The strategic funding programme “Programme Point Sud” was initiated in 2009 as a pilot project to promote humanities and social science research on Africa in Germany.
 The starting point for the activities is the research institution “Point Sud – Centre de recherche sur le savoir local” in Bamako, Mali, as well as the Point Sud network it has established, to which various other partner research institutions in African countries also belong.
 “Programme Point Sud” provides the framework for networking activities in the field of German Africa research between various partners in Africa, with a call for proposals being issued on an annual basis.